Registered Designs Decree

 Registration Application and Official Register

-Applications for registration of designs shall be delivered to the National Board of Patents and Registration of Finland (the registering authority).
+Applications for registration of designs shall be delivered to the Finnish Patent and Registration Office (the registering authority).

 An application for the registration of a design shall consist of a written communication (application document) and accompanying documents.